We ship locally, within Ontario and across Canada.

 While Vodkow is distilled to nearly pure alcohol (96.5%), there is some flavour coming from the milk permeate and the unique yeast we use.
 Lactose is two sugars combined: 1) glucose, from which most of our alcohols are fermented, and 2) galactose, a rare sugar that when fermented, we found produces a sweet alcohol with little to zero burn.

-We sell Vodkow at Dairy Distillery in store and online; through the LCBO across Ontario; in Alberta at Liquor Depot, Wine and Beyond and Co-op Wine Spirits Beer select stores; in Newfoundland and Labrador Liquor Commission, and in Nova Scotia Liquor Commission.
+We sell Vodkow at Dairy Distillery in store and online; through the LCBO across Ontario and in Alberta at Liquor Depot, Wine and Beyond and Co-op Wine Spirits Beer select stores.
+Stay tuned for more locations across Canada.

 $32.95 for 750 ml and $12.00 for 250 ml (smaller size only currently only available at Dairy Distillery)